 Broken or Cracked Foam

-If the foam cores of your cover are broken or cracked, your cover will begin to lose its form, eventually allowing it to make contact with the spa water.
+Broken or cracked foam cores mean your cover will lose its form, eventually allowing it to make contact with the spa water.
 Any contact with the water will lead to further deterioration.
-In this instance, it is best to replace your cover as soon as possible.
+In this instance, replacing your cover as soon as possible is best.

-Trapped water inside the foam will become stagnant and start to stink pretty quickly.
-Once your spa cover foam is water logged, it also no longer provides any heat retention, causing your electricity bill to shoot through the roof.
+Trapped water inside the foam stagnates pretty quickly and starts to stink.
+Once your spa cover foam is waterlogged, it no longer provides any heat retention, causing your electricity bill to soar.

 Spa Cover Cleaners

-Always use non-abrasive oil free cleaners specifically designed for your hot tub and cover.
+Non-abrasive oil free cleaners specifically designed for your hot tub and cover are a no brainer.
 While there are other cleaners out there, these could actually harm your spa cover in the long run.
 Cleaners not intended for hot tub cover use could also get into your water and cause a chemical imbalance.

 *Do not use bleach, drain cleaner other household cleaners on your spa cover, as this could accelerate cover deterioration.